MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/Inventory.md

 7. Choose Insert to add the information to the lower scrolling window.

+    > [!NOTE]
-*You also can specify bins for transfers by entering the quantities directly in the scrolling window and choose Insert.*
+    > You also can specify bins for transfers by entering the quantities directly in the scrolling window and choose Insert.

 8. Continue, repeating steps 3 through 6 until the Selected Quantity equals the Extended Quantity.